The Brooklyn Tattoo Style Guide: Fine Line, Traditional, Neo Traditional & More

 Jessie Armour

 Jessie’s tattoo style naturally fits into the Neo Traditional world because of her clean structure, thoughtful linework, and expressive detail.
-She brings softness and balance to Neo Traditional-inspired designs while keeping clarity and depth intact.
+She brings softness and balance to Neo Traditional-inspired designs while maintaining clarity and depth.

 Dylan

-Dylan’s strong outlines and bold shading also make him an excellent match for clients wanting Neo Traditional work with confident presence and clarity.
-His ability to make shapes readable while incorporating depth gives him an edge in this style.
+Dylan’s strong outlines and bold shading also make him an excellent match for clients wanting Neo Traditional work with a confident presence and clarity.
+His ability to create readable shapes while incorporating depth gives him an edge in this style.

 Brooklyn’s tattoo culture continues to evolve, and several additional styles have gained popularity: